The Workers Lab envisions a society where all workers are safe, healthy, and secure.

 Thomas focuses on supporting workers from the ground up through connecting donors and supporters to The Workers Lab programs to build sustainable financial support and distribute resources to critical places throughout the country.
 Prior to TWL, Thomas served as the political fundraiser at Planned Parenthood Federation of America, where he worked with a national network of donors to fund the largest reproductive advocacy and electoral program in the country.
 He also served as a political campaigner throughout the 2020 election cycle, supporting multiple candidates throughout the country as well as ballot measure initiatives in targeted states.
 Thomas holds a bachelor’s degree in Women's Studies from Vassar College.

-Seph serves as a strategic and tactical support for the director of finance and operations.
-He is responsible for the implementation and day-to-day management of the finance and operations for the organization.
+Seph serves as the interim director of finance and operations.
+He is responsible for the implementation and day-to-day management of the finance and operations of the organization.
 Prior to joining The Workers Lab, he served as an operations manager for fashion brand retailers.
 Other roles included managing a high-volume flagship retail store with more than 450 employees working across seven cross-functional departments.
 In addition to customer service marketing and human relations, serving as the lead in the development and implementation of executive financial tools and dashboards engineered to monitor operational performance.

-Antonella leads administrative policies and procedures to ensure the day-to-day execution of organizational operations.
-Previous to her current role, Antonella served as Executive Assistant for our founder, Carmen Rojas, and has also worked as our Events Manager handling the management and execution of high-impact programs and events spotlighting our programs and partnerships.
+Antonella oversees the day-to-day execution of organizational operations.
+Previous to her current role, Antonella served as TWL's Organizational Development Manager, as well as Executive Assistant for our founder, Carmen Rojas, and has also worked as our Events Manager handling the management and execution of high-impact programs and events spotlighting our programs and partnerships.
 Prior to TWL, Antonella has worked as an Executive Assistant to the Chief Nursing Officer at Good Samaritan Hospital and as Care Coordinator Liaison at Stanford Children’s Health-Lucile Packard Children's Hospital.
 Additionally, Antonella served as an Administrative Associate at the Center for Health Policy and Center for Primary Care and Outcome Research (CHP/PCOR) at Stanford University.
 Antonella holds a double bachelors in Sociology and Behavioral Science from San Jose State University, and was born and raised in San Jose, CA.

 Dr. Carmen Rojas co-founded The Workers Lab and served as its first CEO.
 Under her leadership, she defined our organization as an innovation lab that invests in entrepreneurs, community organizers, and government leaders to create replicable and revenue-generating solutions that improve conditions for low-wage workers.